-Backlash from Brexiteers over possible delay to final EU departure
+Theresa May admits extending EU transition period 'by matter of months' being considered

 -

+But the Prime Minister said she did not expect the option to be used as the UK and EU are working to have their future relationship in place by the end of 2020.

+"In those circumstances there would be no need for any proposal of this sort and I'm clear that I expect the implementation period to end at the end of December 2020," Mrs May told reporters in Brussels on Thursday.

-Theresa May was facing a backlash from Brexiteers after indicating she is ready to consider extending Britain’s transition out of the EU for a further year, to the end of 2021.
+The prime minister is facing a backlash from Brexiteers over extending the transition period, which it has been suggested could be be extended to the end of 2021.

-The Prime Minister told a crunch European Council summit in Brussels that she was “ready to consider” the extension floated by EU chief negotiator Michel Barnier to give time to resolve the intractable problem of the Irish border.
+The idea was floated by EU chief negotiator Michel Barnier to give time to resolve the intractable problem of the Irish border.

-If agreed, the change would mean the UK remaining within the single market and customs union and subject to EU rules and regulations for almost three years after the official date of Brexit in March 2019, and more than five years after the referendum vote to Leave.
+If agreed to the end of 2021, the change would mean the UK remaining within the single market and customs union and subject to EU rules and regulations for almost three years after the official date of Brexit in March 2019, and more than five years after the referendum vote to Leave.

+Mrs May said that the UK had already put forward a proposal to avoid the need for either a hard border or a customs border down the Irish Sea.

+And she added: "A further idea that has emerged - and it is an idea at this stage - is to create an option to extend the implementation period for a matter of months - and it would only be for a matter of months.

 Furious Brexiteers said that the move would delay yet further the moment when the UK could sign new trade deals around the world, and would cost taxpayers billions of pounds in additional contributions to the EU.

-Former Ukip leader Nigel Farage said that it would delay full withdrawal almost until the general election scheduled for May 2022 and “may mean we never leave at all”.
+Shadow Chancellor John McDonnell said he was against extending the transition period, saying it would cause economic uncertainty to "drag on".

+The remaining EU 27 leaders said in a joint statement that that it was "not planning to organise an extraordinary summit on Brexit in November" as things stand due to a lack of progress in the negotiations.

-Tory MP Nadine Dorries repeated her call for former Brexit secretary David Davis to replace Mrs May as leader.
+As unrest within Tory ranks continued, MP Nadine Dorries repeated her call for former Brexit secretary David Davis to replace Mrs May as leader.

 “We cannot find the money to fund our frontline police properly, we cannot find the £2 billion for the vulnerable on Universal Credit, but we can mysteriously find billions to bung to the EU for the unnecessary extra year Clegg and Blair asked Barnier for to waylay Brexit,” said Ms Dorries.